polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 return:Hello from Magic Backend
 ```

+**Notice** - If you intend to return anything but JSON, you _must_ set the `Content-Type` header, because
+the resolver will by default try to serialize your content as JSON, and obviously fail unless it's
+valid JSON.

-You can also return stream objects using for instance the **[return]** slot, at which point
+You can also return stream objects using for instance the **[return-value]** slot, at which point
 ASP.NET Core will automatically stream your content back over the response object, and `Dispose`
 your stream automatically for you afterwards.
 This allows you to return large files back to
-the client, without loading them into memory first, etc.
+the client, without loading them into memory first, etc. If you do this, you'll have to change
+your `Content-Type` accordingly.

 ### Cookies